-The recent emergence of cannabidiol (CBD) oil has crept into nearly every facet of your daily life, from the bottom of your coffee cup to the top shelves of your local pharmacy.
+The recent emergence of cannabidiol (CBD) oil has crept into nearly every facet of daily life, from the coffee shop to the pharmacy shelves.
 But humans aren't the only species who can reap the potential benefits of CBD, a non-intoxicating cannabinoid found in cannabis.
-As it turns out, CBD can also improve the well-being of man's best friend, turning an anxious whimper into a joyous tail wag.
+As it turns out, CBD may also improve the well-being of man's best friend, turning an anxious whimper into a joyous tail wag.

-Pet owners have undoubtedly noticed CBD products tailored toward their furry friends, including treats and oils, popping up in pet stores and online. dogs.
+Pet owners have undoubtedly noticed CBD products aimed at their furry friends popping up in pet stores and online.

-CBD's potential health benefits for pets mirror those touted for humans, including help for joint pain, arthritis, appetite stimulation, seizures, nausea, stress, anxiety, back pain, symptoms of cancer, and gastrointestinal disorders.
-However, as in the case of humans, research is still limited and many of the touted benefits are anecdotal in nature.
+CBD's potential health benefits for pets mirror those touted for humans, including help for joint pain, arthritis, appetite stimulation, seizures, nausea, stress, anxiety, back pain, symptoms of cancer, and gastrointestinal problems.
+However, as in the case of humans, research is still limited and much of the evidence of effectiveness is anecdotal in nature.

-But that doesn't appear to be stopping pet owners from reaching for the CBD oil when their dog suffers from health issues like chronic pain from arthritis, or anxiety from holiday fireworks.
-Additionally, due to CBD's purported calming effects, some have also attempted to use CBD oil for hyperactive dogs, keeping them relaxed in stressful situations.
+But that hasn't stopped pet owners from reaching for the CBD oil when their dog suffers from health issues like chronic pain from arthritis or anxiety from holiday fireworks.
+Additionally, due to CBD's purported calming effects, some have also attempted to use CBD oil for hyperactive dogs, hoping to keep them relaxed in stressful situations.

 Whether it's for dogs or humans, there are countless CBD oil brands available.
 Dog owners who use CBD oil themselves and are considering trying it out for their dog may wonder if there is a difference between pet CBD oil and human CBD oil.
 The short answer is no.